t0nyc23/Discord_plus/README.md

 # Discord plus
+Created with :black_heart: by [Rodkast](https://github.com/Rodkast) and me. :smiley:
 ## About the problem

 **Note:** We do not refer to the Snap or Flatpak versions of the app as they are not officially supported by Discord.